Screen printing is the most common way to have your lanyards branded.

-This stencil is then mounted over the surface of the lanyard and the ink is added and dragged across the surface by a squeegee to apply the design colour.
+This stencil is then mounted over the surface of the lanyard, ink is added and dragged across the surface by a squeegee to apply the design colour.

-You'd be forgiven for thinking that the process seems a bit low-tech - the technique has been around in one form or another for over a thousand years.
-However if you're looking for a lanyard with sharp lines and accurate colours, then this is the one for you.
+The technique has been around in one form or another for over a thousand years and it still produces a finish with sharp lines and accurate colours.

-This paper, complete with the design to go onto the lanyards is mounted onto the smooth polyester material and passed through a heat press.
+This paper is mounted onto the smooth polyester material and passed through a heat press.

-The heat causes the ink to pass from the paper on to the lanyard material and allowed to cool/dry off.
+The heat causes the ink to pass from the paper on to the lanyard material.

 The printed material is then ready to be cut to size and clips applied to yield the finished product.

-These lanyards are best for simple logos and large text - not recommended for complicated logos and in particular for small text such as a company strapline e.g. below a logo.
-If your logo is complicated and/or consists of small text and your heart is set on having woven lanyards, we suggest that it would be better to go for a woven satin lanyard (see below).
+These lanyards are best for simple logos and large text - not recommended for complicated logos and in particular for small text such as a company strapline.

-Satin is a much finer material than polyester and so allows a much greater level of detail to be realised than regular woven lanyards.
-Indeed, woven lanyards can have a maximum of two embroidered colours whereas satin lanyards allow up to 4 spot colours.
+Satin allows a much greater level of detail than regular woven lanyards and allows for up to 4 spot colours.
 These are also manufactured using computer control sewing machines.

-These lanyards are expensive to produce and so have a much higher minimum order quantity than the other branded lanyards described above.
-Production times are also around 3 weeks from artwork or sample approval, depending on the quantity ordered.
-We think you'll agree that they're worth it!
+These lanyards have a much higher minimum order quantity than the other branded lanyards described above.
+Production times are also around 3 weeks from artwork approval.